bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 In the list of instances the following actions can be performed:

-1. **View** an instance`s name and status — ready, starting, strated, failed, stopping, stopped, deleting, deleted.
+1. **View** an instance`s name and status.
+An instance nay have the following statuses:

+- ready - a newly created instance and not started yet;

+- starting - a recently launched instance but not started yet (right after the "Start" button is pushed);

+- started - the launched instance started to work;

+- stopped - an instance that has been stopped;

+- deleting - an instance in the process of deleting (right after the "Delete" button is pressed);

+- failed - an instance that has been launched but in view of some errors is not started;

+- error - an error is detected when stopping the instance.

+If an instance stucks in 'failed' or 'error' status, you should use the following instruction:

+1) Check that all of the following settings exist (see the table_ for more information on Config Settings):

+- crud-rest-host (domain: system)
+- crud-rest-port (domain: system)
+- marathon-connect (domain: system)
+- current-framework (domain: system)

+2) Check that the rest address specified in the 'crud-rest-host' and 'crud-rest-port' is available
+3) Check that the marathon address specified in the 'marathon-connect' is available
+4) Check that there is a setting with name specified in the 'current-framework' and also a file with name and version (divide 'current-framework' by '-') is uploaded

+If all described above is correct, but the "failed" or the "error" status still takes place, please contact the support team.

 2. **Start** an instance by clicking the «Start» button in the Actions section.
-The instance status will first change to «Strating» and in a few seconds to «Started».
+The instance status will first change to «Starting» and in a few seconds to «Started».
 That means the instance is launched and is working now.
 3. **Stop** the instance that has been started i.e. has the «Started» status.
-Clkick at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
+Click at the «Stop» button and wait for a while till the status changes to «Stopping» and then to «Stopped».
 4. **Delete** a stream clicking at the corresponding icon in the Action block near the name of the stream you want to delete.

 .. note:: An instance with statuses «Starting», «Started», «Stopping», «Deleting» can not be deleted.